We use optional Google and Meta marketing cookies to measure which ads lead to sign-ups. You can reject them and still use EasyInvois. Privacy details

 How to Handle Errors or Corrections

 If LHDN rejects your invoice, it will return an error code explaining what went wrong.
 Common reasons include a missing or invalid TIN, mismatched tax amounts, or a required field left blank.
-The fix is straightforward: correct the issue and resubmit.
-LHDN does not penalise you for a failed submission — it simply will not be validated until the data is correct.
+Correct the issue and resubmit promptly.
+Check the current HASiL guidelines or obtain tax advice if the required issuance timing may have been missed.

 If you made a mistake on an invoice that was already validated: